Articles for Riihimäki residents

 Better than before At Riihimäki, the challenges and opportunities of internationalization are discussed constructively

-In the fall, Riihimäki has started to discuss the different dimensions of internationality as the basis of the international Riihimäki action program.
-In the city council, the discussion took place in a forward-looking and constructive spirit.
+In the autumn, discussions began in Riihimäki about the different dimensions of internationality as the basis for the international Riihimäki action program.
+The discussion in the city council was conducted in a forward-looking and constructive spirit.

 Satu Suominen and Leena Salonen from Riihimäki are keen knitters.
 Both have woven the city's R symbol into the embroidered socks.